matteopedani/chiaramancori-photo/pages/pages-root-folder/index.md

 #
 layout: frontpage
 header:
-  image_fullwidth: IMG_9085_elab_testata.jpg
+  image_fullwidth: IMG_9029_elab.jpg
 widget1:
   title: "Blog & Portfolio"
   url: '/foto/'
   image: IMG_9032_elab.jpg
-  text: 'You can see my old photo on this site, but everyday I take  new photos.
-Are you looking for a particular photo.
+  text: 'You can see some of my old photo on this site, and also the new photos  I take each day.
+Are you looking for a particular photo?
 Just hire me, I will shoot the right photo for your business'
 widget2:
   title: "Blog & Portfolio"
   url: '/foto/'
   image: IMG_9032_elab.jpg
-  text: 'In questo sito potete vedere le mie foto, anche se '
+  text: 'In questo sito potete vedere alcune delle mie vecchie foto, oltre alle foto che scatto ogni giorno.
+Stai cercandouna foto particolare?
+Assoldami e scatterò le foto che ti servono '
 widget3:
   title: "Download Theme"
   url: 'https://github.com/Phlow/feeling-responsive'
   image: widget-github-303x182.jpg
-  text: '<em>Feeling Responsive</em> is free and licensed under a MIT License.
-Make it your own and start building.
-Grab the <a href="https://github.com/Phlow/feeling-responsive/tree/bare-bones-version">Bare-Bones-Version</a> for a fresh start or learn how to use it with the <a href="https://github.com/Phlow/feeling-responsive/tree/gh-pages">education-version</a> with sample posts and images.
-Then tell me via Twitter <a href="http://twitter.com/phlow">@phlow</a>.'
+  text: ''
 #
 # Use the call for action to show a button on the frontpage
 #